-D. James Ballard, DPT is a 1994 graduate of the University of Utah Physical Therapy Program.
+A 1994 graduate of the University of Utah Physical Therapy Program.
 His chief clinical interests are male and female pelvic floor muscle dysfunction, Parkinson's disease and vestibular rehabilitation.
 He has published a paper and presented at local, national, and international conferences on the topic of pelvic floor muscle exercises for erectile dysfunction.
 He has also presented at local and national conferences on behavioral treatment methods for adult urinary incontinence.
 He came to the University from the IHC Hearing and Balance Center where he worked with patients with vertigo, dizziness and other balance disorders.
 In addition to seeing individual patients at the Clinic, Jim also works with the Parkinson's disease exercise group.